-When configuring your wheelchair, it’s important to consider, what wheels you need.
-The choice you make will depend on your primary use, be it indoor or outdoor, plus the terrain and the activity involved.
+When configuring your wheelchair, one of the easiest things to overlook is the importance of the kind of wheels you’ll need.
+The choice you make will mostly depend on where you primarily use your wheelchair, be it indoor or outdoor, plus the terrain and the activity involved.
 And making the right choice can be crucial.

-The smoothness of the ride, speed, maneuverability, and control are all related to the wheelchair wheels, tires and casters.
-Choosing these components is not a straightforward task.
-So it’s wise to get an expert, such a therapist or healthcare professional to help you select the combination that meets your lifestyle, performance, maintenance and affordability needs.
+The smoothness of the ride, speed, manoeuvrability, and control are all related to the wheelchair wheels, tyres and casters, probably more than you think.
+But choosing these components is not a straightforward task, obviously.
+So, it’s wise to get an expert, such a therapist or healthcare professional to help you select the combination that meets your lifestyle, performance, maintenance and affordability needs.

 1. Wheelchair wheels components and considerations